sammigachuhi/my_django/docs/19-geodjango-homepage.md

 {% endblock base_content %}
 ```

-Here we use a `for` loop within the jinja template to go through every response stored in a variable called `responses`.
+Here we use a `for` loop within the jinja template to go through every response stored in the variable called `responses`.
 You may ask, where is this value called `responses` stored?
 We shall create it in the `geolocations/views.py` file.

 Go back to your `geolocations/views.py` file.